Citronelle High School: History

 After Satsuma formed its own school system, all areas in Mobile County formerly zoned to Satsuma High School that were not in the City of Satsuma were rezoned to Citronelle High.
 Due to the distance from Creola to Citronelle High-the distance by bus is about 30 minutes-several area parents wanted an annexation to the City of Satsuma and/or a partnership with the Satsuma school system.
 In 2013 a member of the Creola city council, Tonya Moss, stated that the city has "a bond with Satsuma" and that most of the council's members had graduated from Satsuma High.

 Groundbreaking for the current campus occurred on Thursday January 22, 2015.
 White-Spunner Construction served as the general contractor.
 Its $22 million bid was approved by the Mobile County school board in December 2014.

 The building had a price tag of $25 million.
 The school board initially wanted the high school to be built on the site of the existing campus, but tests found that the soil could not support a two-story campus, delaying the construction.
 The school board considered relocating the school across the street and buying a strip mall located there.
 The site across the street was ultimately chosen.
-It is scheduled to open in the summer of 2016.
+It was scheduled to open in the summer of 2016.